Things to Do

 In addition to picturesque scenery, our lush green coastline is home to nationally recognized arts museums, historic opera houses, charming antique malls and local lobster shacks.
 One thing is for sure, in Maine there is a seaside treasure to be discovered around every corner.

 If you need recommendations on where to go and what to do, let us know.
 We would be happy to help you plan your perfect day in Maine with a little advanced notice.
 Take a look at some of the ways you can pass your time during your stay with us here.
+Here are a few websites that you can browse to help you plan your vacation:

 Visit one of our many museums: